rajneesh069/DSA/README.md

 `mid` here is the variable which will be in the body of the function because it will be specific(based on `start` and `end`) for each function.

-##### Whichever variable is needed in the future function calls pass them as arguments/parameters of the function and whichever are specific to a function call need to be kept in the body.
+#### Whichever variable is needed in the future function calls pass them as arguments/parameters of the function and whichever are specific to a function call should be kept in the body.

 ```java
 public class BinarySearch{